 Drs.
 Lieberman and Parikh do work on several skin cancer patients to enclose their exposed area in a way that would not be noticeable in any close encounter.

 For most patients, after your Mohs surgery is completed, the Mohs surgeon will bandage the wound and direct you to our offices for a consultation.
 We strive to offer same day service.
 At your post-procedure consultation, the defect is assessed, and all options for reconstruction will be discussed in detail.

 Skin Cancer Reconstruction FAQs

 Most defects can be repaired with skin flaps.
 A skin flap utilizes local redundant tissue to cover the Mohs defect.
 Sometimes, a skin graft will be utilized for reconstruction.
 A skin graft involves removing a piece of skin from a donor site (e.g. back of the ear or above the clavicle) and then sewing it into the Mohs defect.

 Sometimes more of a complex or multiple staged reconstruction is required.
 This depends on the amount of tissue that is removed and whether other tissue such as cartilage and bone must be reconstructed and replaced.
 We specialize in these more complex surgeries.
 Whether you have a flap or a graft, evaluation for possible further refinement is performed at approximately the sixth post-operative week.

-Mohs reconstructive surgery can be performed under local anesthesia or mild sedation and takes anywhere from 30 minutes to two hours depending on the complexity of the surgery.
+takes anywhere from 30 minutes to two hours depending on the complexity of the surgery.
 We are experienced in Mohs reconstructive surgery under local anesthesia, thus patients frequently can avoid a trip to the hospital operating room or surgery center.
 Patients go home the same day and return typically three to five days after surgery for suture removal.